 The application of these technologies allows for improved productivity, increased efficiency, and contribution to sustainability and workers’ safety in the sector.
-However, there are still obstacles to overcome, such as the preparation of human capital to consider these innovations and improving telecommunications infrastructure.

 Artificial Intelligence (AI) and Internet of Things (IoT) are two technologies that are revolutionizing the mining industry.
 Training workers and strengthening telecommunications are among the main challenges that the sector must face.